noasimon/datahack2019/README.md

 ```

 ## Rules
 You are welcome to use any additional data and open-source libraries as you please.
 As well as manually tagging the data we provided here.
-Original solutions and clever demos are also eligible to compete on the main event so make it interesting!

-##  The data
+##  The training data
 ### [images.tar](data/images.tar)
 A tar file with all the image sequences.
 Files are divided by identity, video, and sequence as follows:
 ```bash